Visualising invisible hazards with Mixed Reality

-- Using augmented reality to help fieldworkers detect risks that cannot be detected by any human senses.
+- Using Microsoft Hololens enabled mixed reality to help fieldworkers detect risks that cannot be detected by human senses.

 - Visualising the invisible and exploring simulation results in a real environment.

-- R&D cooperation resulting in a demo that proves the potential of AR in industry use.
+- R&D cooperation proving the potential of MR in industry use.

 ”The R&D cooperation with Stereoscape has been smooth, efficient and fruitful for both parties.
 This serves as a basis for developing new kinds of insightful trainings.”
 Otso Manninen, Project Manager VARPU, Fortum